MaciejSiara/DaftAcademy/README.md

 ## Features:
 - Slider
-- Get data from external API
+- Data from external API
 - Scroll to top button
-- Load more products button
+- Load more products
-- Auto-updating year in footer

 ## Used technologies:
 - Webpack